 What is Dry Needling?

 Dry needling is mainly used to treat myofascial trigger points, but it is also used to target connective tissue, neural ailments, and muscular ailments.
-The American Physical Therapy Association defines dry needling as a technique used to treat dysfunction of skeletal muscle and connective tissue, minimize peripheral nociception (pain), and improve or regulate structural or functional damage
+The American Association of Acupuncture and Oriental Medicine defines Trigger point dry needling, dry needling, functional dry needling, and intramuscular manual therapy, or any other pseudonym describing acupuncture procedures, are, by definition, the practice of acupuncture.

 How does Dry needling work?

 Before the treatment starts, a professional Acupuncturist will diagnose the areas and trigger points that should be treated.
 The acupuncturist then inserts sterile and disposable very thin needles into the trigger points or around them.

 A trigger point is commonly referred to as a muscle knot, a small, bump-like area of muscle that can be painful to the touch.
 When a band in a muscle fiber becomes tight after a sudden movement, age, a sedentary lifestyle, or bad posture, it can cause pain, restrict the range of motion, and interrupt normal muscle function.
 If left untreated, these trigger points may get worse over time.

 Dry needling works by stimulating these trigger areas with a very thin needle inserted in the tissue for seconds or minutes, depending on the severity of the “knot.”
 Once the area becomes stimulated, our body will naturally release its own “Pain killers” to the area, thus reducing the muscular pain.

 These types of treatments are typically not painful.
 Many people have reported it as a relaxing experience.
 While others say they feel a slight prick when the needle is inserted, it is much less than the prick you feel during injection as the needles are very fine.
 Others may feel a slight weight, numbness, or tingling sensation.